omergilani/omergilani.github.io/_pages/about.md

 ---

 {: style="text-align: justify" }
 Welcome to my Research and Teaching website.
-I am currently working as an Associate Professor in the Department of Biomedical Engineering and Sciences [(BMES-SMME)](http://www.nust.edu.pk/INSTITUTIONS/Schools/SMME/Departments/DBE/Faculty/Pages/Dr-Syed-Omer-Gilani.aspx) at the National University of Sciences and Technology [(NUST)](http://nust.edu.pk), Islamabad, Pakistan.
-I also have an appointment as the head of the IT department at SMME.
-I completed my PhD in Electrical and Computer Engineering from the National University of Singapore in 2013.
-Before this, I worked as a Research Engineer at Interactive Multimedia Lab, Singapore (2006-2008) and Intelligent Transportation Research Group Sweden (2004-2006).
+I am an Associate Professor in Department of Biomedical Engineering and Sciences [(BMES)](http://www.nust.edu.pk/INSTITUTIONS/Schools/SMME/Departments/DBE/Faculty/Pages/Dr-Syed-Omer-Gilani.aspx) at the National University of Sciences and Technology [(NUST)](http://nust.edu.pk), Islamabad, Pakistan.
+I am also serving as head of BMES department and deputy director of the ICT department at SMME.
+I joined NUST in 2013 after completing my PhD in Electrical and Computer Engineering from the National University of Singapore (NUS).
+Before this, I worked as a Research Engineer at Interactive Multimedia Lab, Singapore (2006-2008) and Intelligent Transportation Research Group, Sweden (2004-2006).

 I have been active in academic research since 2004.
-My research interests include computer vision, medical signal and image analysis, machine learning, computer graphics, control systems, and power electronics.
+My research interests include computer vision, medical signal and image analysis, machine learning, computer graphics, control systems, and electronics.
+My PhD dissertation was focused on developing computational model of visual saliency.

 I am a senior member of IEEE (USA), IET (UK), and IMechE (UK).
 I regularly review manuscripts for IEEE Access, Journal of Biomedical Signal and Control and chair technical tracks at international conferences (RTCES'17, ICIP'18, ICGCET'18, APICEE'19, ICR'19).